Radoslaw-Wolnik/Better-Bookmarks/README.md

 ### Bookmarks Management

-- Access the enhanced bookmarks manager by clicking on the add-on icon in the toolbar.
+- Access the better bookmarks manager by clicking on the add-on icon in the toolbar.
 - Use the search bar to find specific bookmarks quickly.
 - Click on folder icons to expand/collapse bookmark folders.
 - Right-click on the bookmarks toolbar and select "Save All Tabs" to save all open tabs as bookmarks in a new folder.